genesys-samples/genesys-samples.github.io/content/card/agent-assist.md

 duration: 2 hours
 date: 2020-06-08
 image: /images/workshop/Genesys-workshop-DialogFlowCCAI.png
 description: See the power of Genesys Cloud CX and Google Cloud CCAI.
-Set up both integrations with Google Agent Assist and Google Dialogflow CX into your own Genesys Cloud CX instance.
+Set up both integrations with Agent Assist and Dialogflow CX into your own Genesys Cloud CX instance.

 # categories is the overall themes covered
 categories: [GenesysCloudCX, AppFoundry]